-Hourly care is available for parents with occasional child care needs and is on a space available basis.
+Hourly care is available for parents with occasional child care needs and is on a space available only basis.
 Daily space may be requested one week in advance.
-Hourly reservations at AA YS are taken up to 30 days in advance.
 Payment is due for the hours reserved on the day service is given or may be paid weekly in advance of care given.
 These reservations will be held for one hour, after which they will be cancelled and the non-cancellation penalty will apply.